 If you’ve noticed some of these signs and you think it’s time to upgrade your manual press, there are several options available.
 To choose the right press for the job and avoid these problems in the future, it’s important to get a press with the right amount of power and the right design.
 Consider the following aspects when choosing your new press:

 - Applications: What do you need your press to do?
-Make a list of applications, including what materials you’re working with.
+Make a list of applications, including what materials you’re working with, then browse our industrial application pages to find recommended presses by job type.

 - Power: When you know your applications and materials, you can estimate how much power you need for your press.